MASQ-Project/Node/dns_utility/README.md

 # dns_utility
 Utility for helping to change DNS on a user's local machine.

+# This tool is currently very unreliable and is known to be unusual on any Windows machine that has more than one NIC detected

 ## Purpose
 The purpose of `dns_utility` is to be the OS-agnostic tool that the MASQ Node user interface will use to examine and manage the DNS settings of a user's machine for routing its TCP communications over the MASQ Network.